SEAME-pt/contents-2025/00_Warm-up/README.md

 Agile methodologies like **Scrum** provide flexible, iterative approaches to software development.
 You'll:

 - Organize into small collaborative teams
 - Set up sprint cycles, stand-up meetings, and retrospectives
+- Creating and maitaining a Scrum board that reflects sprint goals and progress accurately.
 - Learn how Agile fosters better communication, continuous feedback, and incremental improvements

 This practical experience will help you appreciate the power of Agile in real-world automotive software projects.